 Through emotive phone calls, José’s wife narrated the ever-worsening situation back home.
 The working-class of El Salvador, already struggling with decades of political and economic instability and still recovering from a set of destructive natural disasters, was beginning to fall victim to a deadlier and more ruthless scourge that has become synonymous with the small Central American nation: widespread gang violence.

 For the past decades, El Salvador has become of one the most dangerous nations in the Western Hemisphere, constantly topping the list of countries with the highest homicide rates that are not in open war.
-A bitter and bloody feud between two transnational gangs, Mara Salvatrucha, or MS-13, and Barrio 18, has made El Salvador an epicenter of extrajudicial killings, murders for hire, extortions, rapes, gender-based violence, drug and arms trafficking and human smuggling.
+A bitter and bloody feud between the two warring transnational gangs Mara Salvatrucha, or MS-13, and Barrio 18 has made El Salvador an epicenter of extrajudicial killings, murders for hire, extortions, rapes, gender-based violence, drug and arms trafficking and human smuggling.

 Between 1980 and 1990, the Salvadoran immigrant population in the United States increased nearly fivefold from 94,000 to 465,000, according to the Migration Policy Institute.
 It was during this period that MS-13 and Barrio 18 formed in Los Angeles neighborhoods with large numbers of Mexican and Central American immigrants.
 After the American government began deporting many members of these gangs to their native countries, the criminal enterprises they ran in the U.S. began to emerge in Central America, particularly in El Salvador, Honduras and Guatemala.
 Having no avenue to reintegrate into society, deportees fell back into lives of crime.

-These cold-blooded criminal organizations, which tend to recruit young and unemployed men who are not absorbed by the nation’s frail social structure, have fundamentally transformed Salvadoran society—one where donning the wrong T-shirt can get you killed.
+These cold-blooded criminal organizations, which tend to recruit young and unemployed men not absorbed by the nation’s frail social structure, have fundamentally transformed Salvadoran society — one where donning the wrong T-shirt can get you killed.

 The rural area around Jucuapa, a town in the Usulután province with a population of just under 20,000, where Lucía and her four children resided while José was laying bricks in America, was not spared from this culture of violence and coercion.
 “I received two letters saying that if I did not send them money, they would take my son or my father.
-Or even my mother,” Lucía said, referring to the alleged gang members who sent her numerous threats over the course of years and who she suspected might have been her next-door neighbors, given the fact that they knew who she lived with.
+Or even my mother,” Lucía said, referring to the alleged gang members who sent her numerous threats over the course of years and who she suspected might have been her next-door neighbors.

 After recognizing the precarious predicament her family was in, as well as the inauspicious future that El Salvador held for her four young children, Lucía decided to join her husband in America by undertaking a similar, treacherous journey across four international borders.
 In 2004, the Salvadoran mother reached the U.S.-Mexico frontier after a 12-hour bus ride across Central America.
 For three days and three nights, she traversed the desert with the help of a smuggler, ultimately crossing the Rio Grande in a patched-up tire.